 Or the ultimate prize in K-12: proficiency.

-We then look to crude mechanisms that will cause these symptoms — we group students, give them “voice and choice,” ask them to “predict what might happen,” and then have them turn to an elbow partner to discuss how their predictions did and did not pan out.
-We hang Marzano’s 9 on the wall, and go to our weekly data team meetings to try to figure out what’s going on, all the while missing the rub: None of this causes emotion, and emotion doesn’t cause learning anyway.
+We then look to crude mechanisms that will cause these symptoms — we group students, give them ‘voice and choice,’ ask them to ‘predict what might happen,’ and then have them turn to an elbow partner to discuss how their predictions did and did not pan out.
+We hang Marzano’s 9 on the wall, and go to our weekly data team meetings to try to figure out what’s going on, all the while missing the rub: None of this causes emotion and emotion doesn’t (only) cause learning anyway.

 It supersedes learning.

 “Students may never remember what you taught them, but will never forget how you made them feel.”
-This age-old saying is dead-on.
-It gets at the conundrum facing every teacher every day as he or she begins class: while you look for your students’ attention and try to cause engagement, it’s their emotion you need to skillfully identify, navigate and masterfully manipulate.
+This age-old saying gets its point across–it gets at the conundrum facing every teacher every day as he or she begins class: while you look for your students’ attention and try to cause engagement, it’s their emotion you need to skillfully identify, navigate and masterfully manipulate.

 Teaching is a minor act that in itself causes nothing; understanding is disruptive–it breaks the surface of the water, but it’s the lingering emotional response to that understanding that ripples forever.